 File Taxes for the First Time

-If you’re a seasoned tax filer or if you file taxes for the first time, maybe you still feel uneasy when you file your own taxes.
+If you’re a seasoned tax filer or if you’re filing taxes for the first time, maybe you still feel uneasy when you file your own taxes.
 You’re not alone.
 The tax laws today are so complicated, even some tax preparers can’t figure them out.

 Sad to say, don’t look for any tax simplification any time soon.
 That’s about the last thing many lawmakers want — it wouldn’t please lobbyists who have their own agenda.
 So, what choices are available to you?